 6. The main character needs to play a crucial role in the climax.

 This means that they not only need to be present at the final battle, but they need to be actively making decisions, and those decisions need to have consequences.
 To summarize my post on picking the right main character, it was great when Neville got his courage and killed Nagini, but if he’d killed Voldemort that would have been a huge problem.

 If you have your main character watching the showdown from the sidelines or summoning a demon to fight the battle for them, you risk destroying the satisfaction that the readers will feel when their goal is finally completed.
 They want to feel like the main character tried and won, that the main character is responsible for the new state of things at the end of the book, that the main character changed everything.

-When you put all of these things together, you've built yourself the climax for your book.
+When you put all of these things together, you've built yourself the climax of your book.
 This climax will serve for most of the emotional payoff of your story, as well as guide you in any other editing you need to do before your book is done.

 My next post will go over how to build a plotline up to your climax.
 If you missed it, here is the first post about plot editing.